 Phishing and Spoofing

 Socially engineered cyberattacks are usually frustratingly simple, if only because they rely on human nature.
 The more people involved in organizational operations, the more chances there are for bad actors to exploit the simple mistakes humans can make.
-Private equity is especially vulnerable because of the sheer amount of people – and therefore weak links – in the chain.
+Private equity is especially vulnerable because of the sheer amount of employees to coordinate – and therefore weak links – in the chain.
 A spoofed email address from the internal IT help desk, a CFO or vendor can easily trick employees into handing over information that allows entry points into data systems or even into handing over cash for fake invoices.

 Alternative investments make money.
 A lot of it.
 In 2018, the combined managed assets of private equity funds topped $680 billion, and aggressive growth strategies in the industry will only bring in more.
 Hackers know that there's money to be had if they can deploy a successful attack – by simply holding company data hostage, they can demand a steep ransom to release it back to a firm that doesn't want to risk the dissemination of confidential company data or the damage to their reputation that dissemination would incur.